Experience true Nordic winter with these Iceland and Canada tours!

 WHAT IS THE MOST RECENT VOLCANIC ERUPTION IN ICELAND?

-The latest eruption began on November 20, 2024, near the Sundhnúksgígaröð crater row on the Reykjanes Peninsula, about 30 miles (48 km) southwest of Reykjavik.
-Happening just over two months after the previous eruption ended on September 5, it is smaller and hasn’t disrupted flights or travel.
+The latest eruption began on November 20, 2024, near the Sundhnúksgígaröð crater row, southwest of Reykjavik, just two months after the previous one.
+It lasted 18 days, ending on December 8, without disrupting flights or travel.

 IS ICELAND SAFE FOR TRAVEL?

-Despite ongoing volcanic activity, Iceland remains fully accessible to travelers.
-Flights and most tours, except those including the Blue Lagoon, continue as planned.
+Despite frequent volcanic activity, Iceland remains fully accessible to travelers.
+Flights and most group tours will continue as planned.
 Key routes, including the Ring Road and the popular Golden Circle, remain open and unaffected, ensuring smooth travel across the island.

 IS THERE A RISK FROM THE ERUPTION?

-Experts say the eruption poses little to no threat to the public or air travel.
-This is because it's a fissure eruption, meaning lava flows are confined to the immediate area around the vent.
-While authorities may eventually allow controlled access to the site, for now, it's best to stay away for safety reasons.
+Experts say the latest eruptions in Iceland pose little to no threat to the public or air travel.
+This is because they were fissure eruptions, meaning lava flows are confined to the immediate area around the vent.
+However, it's important to follow the advice of the local authorities until they allow access to the site.

 See this video by Dr. Matthew Roberts, the Managing Director at the Icelandic Met Office.